Michael Trengrove – general Manager

 Sarah Barnett – Digital and Social Media Lead

-Sarah shares stories from clubs around the country on our social media, and looks after our web presence.
-She has a background in creative writing and IT management.
-Sarah is excited to be part of an organisation that wants to make a difference in kids' lives.
+Sarah oversees our social media and web presence, and uses her eagle editing eye to QA written material for all streams of DFA work.
+She has a background in creative writing and IT management, and loves being part of an organisation that wants to make a Aotearoa a better place.
 Sarah is based in Wellington.

 Rigby R0b0t – OFFICE Robot